Paying for College: Are Scholarships Taxable?

 The student must be a degree candidate at an eligible educational institution, which generally means an institution with a regular faculty and curriculum and a regularly enrolled body of students.

 - The scholarship or fellowship money is used for qualified expenses.
-This includes tuition and fees, books, and course- or degree-related costs (like supplies required for specific classes) but does not include other college-related costs such as room, board and travel.
+This includes tuition and fees, books, and course- or degree-related costs (like supplies and equipment required for specific classes).
+It does not include other college-related costs such as room, board, and travel.

 - The money does not represent wages for teaching or other work (unless services are required by certain scholarship programs).

 That sounds pretty clear.
-However, for a scholarship to be completely tax-free, all the money must be used for qualified expenses.
-For example, if your daughter received a $10,000 scholarship and tuition was $15,000, she wouldn't owe taxes on the money.
-However, if her scholarship was $20,000 and $5,000 went for room and board, that $5,000 would be considered taxable income.
+However, let me reiterate that for a scholarship to be completely tax-free, all the money must be used for qualified education expenses.
+For example, if your daughter received a $10,000 scholarship and tuition was $15,000, she wouldn’t owe taxes on the money.
+However, if her scholarship was $20,000 and $5,000 went for room and board, that $5,000 would be considered taxable income

 Scholarships considered taxable income